Cluster counts: calibration issue or new physics?: Cluster abundance and cosmology

-On another practical note : the influence of a modification of gravity through $\gamma$ is implemented in our analysis once again through a modification of the matter power spectrum.
-Any value of $\gamma$ greater or smaller than $\sim0.545$ (corresponding to the best-fit value for \lcdm) will result respectively in a smaller or greater growth rate $f$, which in turns impacts the growth factor $D$.
+On another practical note, the influence of a modification of gravity through $\gamma$ is implemented in our analysis once again through a modification of the matter power spectrum.
+Any value of $\gamma$ greater or smaller than $\sim0.545$ (corresponding to the best-fit value for $\Lambda$CDM) will result respectively in a smaller or greater growth rate $f$, which in turns impacts the growth factor $D$.
 By definition -- and neglecting potential scale dependencies -- the matter power spectrum is proportional to the square of the growth factor.
-Thus the resulting modified power spectrum can be written as:
+Thus the resulting modified power spectrum can be written as

-where $P_{\rm m}$ is the \lcdm\ matter power spectrum, $D$ and $D_{\rm MG}$ are respectively the growth factor in \lcdm\ (i.e. for $\gamma\sim0.545$) and in the modified gravity scenario for the chosen $\gamma$, with both function normalised to 1 today.
+where $P_{\rm m}$ is the $\Lambda$CDM matter power spectrum, and $D$ and $D_{\rm MG}$ are respectively the growth factor in $\Lambda$CDM (i.e. for $\gamma\sim0.545$) and in the modified gravity scenario for the chosen $\gamma$, with both function normalized to 1 today.
 The redshift $z_*$ needs to be deep enough in the matter-dominated era, where $\Omega_{\rm m}\sim1$ and thus the influence of $\gamma$ is negligible; in practice, it is sufficient to choose $z_*\sim100$.